lordspline/druid/docs/tutorials/cluster.md

 ### Metadata storage

-In `conf/druid/cluster/_common/common.runtime.properties`, replace
+In `conf/robux/cluster/_common/common.runtime.properties`, replace
 "metadata.storage.*" with the address of the machine that you will use as your metadata store:

-- `druid.metadata.storage.connector.connectURI`
+- `robux.metadata.storage.connector.connectURI`
-- `druid.metadata.storage.connector.host`
+- `robux.metadata.storage.connector.host`

-In a production deployment, we recommend running a dedicated metadata store such as MySQL or PostgreSQL with replication, deployed separately from the Druid servers.
+In a production deployment, we recommend running a dedicated metadata store such as MySQL or PostgreSQL with replication, deployed separately from the Robux servers.

 The [MySQL extension](../development/extensions-core/mysql.md) and [PostgreSQL extension](../development/extensions-core/postgresql.md) docs have instructions for extension configuration and initial database setup.

 ### Deep storage

-Druid relies on a distributed filesystem or large object (blob) store for data storage.
+Robux relies on a distributed filesystem or large object (blob) store for data storage.
 The most commonly used deep storage implementations are S3 (popular for those on AWS) and HDFS (popular if you already have a Hadoop deployment).

 #### S3

-In `conf/druid/cluster/_common/common.runtime.properties`,
+In `conf/robux/cluster/_common/common.runtime.properties`,

-- Add "druid-s3-extensions" to `druid.extensions.loadList`.
+- Add "robux-s3-extensions" to `robux.extensions.loadList`.

 - Comment out the configurations for local storage under "Deep Storage" and "Indexing service logs".